Child Nutrition Services

 What Makes EUSD's Lunch Program Different ?

 Encinitas USD Child Nutrition Services is committed to serving the healthiest meals around!
 We focus on scratch-made entrees that feature locally sourced produce and proteins, often grown on our own certified organic Farm Lab.
 We serve responsibly-sourced, sustainably raised meats whenever possible.
 Our pizza is made fresh in house, with a whole grain pizza dough made fresh daily and pizza sauce made with Farm Lab organic tomatoes, bell peppers and herbs.
-EUSD participates in the National School Lunch Program.
-With the adoption of the Healthy, Hunger Free Kids Act, EUSD has continued to improve the nutrient content of the meals it serves.
+Our daily unlimited salad bars are a main focus of our school lunch, packed with local and organic produce for students to choose from.
+Often featuring organic EUSD Farm Lab grown produce, local fruits and vegetables and a variety of other toppings.

 We are proud to be able to provide students, parents, and community partners with the information that will allow our students to make educated choices regarding their school meals.
 All menu, nutrition information and allergens can be found on www.schoolcafe.com.
 The information provided on School Café is based on current information from manufacturers and Encinitas USD recipes.